 Navigating through the building requires crossing many gaps of various shapes and sizes and consequently those in search of metal have had to improvise a lot of bridges.
 The most basic consist of a metal beam or ladder wedged in place.
 Across the larger holes it looks like some of the original scaffolding has been re-purposed but not before it’s been dropped from a great height and subsequently driven over a number of times in order to remove any remaining structural integrity.
 I look down as I cross one such bridge and it sags alarmingly down to the right.
 I conclude at this point that it isn’t the fall I need to worry about but the pile of twisted metal I would land on.
 I cling on the one remaining handrail to my left and breathe a sigh of relief as I step onto solid concrete.

 The circular holes in the floor that can be seen in many of the pictures are the where Main Circulation Pumps (MCP’s) would have been mounted, 16 in total.
 The actual pump housing and impeller would sit beneath floor level with their shaft seals and huge electric motors (nearly 12metres in height) mounted above.
-This is a photo of the pumps fitted in reactor 3 (Carl’s blog is highly recommended reading).
 The functioning pumps would each drive approximately 2 million gallons per hour of sub-cooled water into a common discharge header, from which it then flows into the bottom of the reactor fuel channels.
 It is in one of the MCP halls in the destroyed Unit 4 reactor where the accident’s first victim, Valery Khodemchuk, is buried, his body never recovered.